robier/enum/README.md

 isMaskEnum(string|object $enum): bool
 ```

-For more details check comments in file where functions are.
+For more details, check the comments in files where the functions are located.

 ### Development

-This project is dokerized.
+This project is dockerized.
-Before running tests you need to build docker container by using provided script form docker folder.
+Before running tests you need to build a docker container by using provided script from the docker folder.

 ```bash
  $ docker/build
 ```

-After build is finished you can run any command by using:
+After the build is finished, you can run any command by using:

 ```bash
  $ docker/run %command%